DionKill/ps4-linux-tutorial/docs/installation.md

 > [!WARNING]
 > Choose ONLY ONE method of installation.
 >
-> Installing on the internal and external drives can cause problems!
-Remove the previous installation!
+> Installing on both the internal and external drives can cause problems!
+Remove one of the previous installations if you already have one!

 Here you will choose a method of installation.

 Again, choose only one method and stick with it, and remember that Baikal can't currently install to internal.

-::: tip Internal Installation
+::: tip Internal Installation (NOT FOR BAIKAL)
 [Click here to go to the Internal Installation section.](internal-installation)
 :::